 For MVVC’s position on anesthesia with dentals, please read below.

 Manchaca Village Veterinary Care conforms to the dental cleaning standards of the American Veterinary Dental College, which advocates for the use of anesthesia in dentals to achieve safety and effective, long-term oral health.
 We are aware of the confusion amongst pet owners stemming from the conflicting philosophies in the veterinary industry, so we wanted to take the opportunity to fully explain our position.
-As advocates for preventative care and long-term health, we feel strongly about our dental policies.
+As animal dentist advocates for preventative care and long-term health, we feel strongly about our dental policies.
 Please see our blog from the AVDC on this matter, as well as a Q&A below.

 How often should my pet have a dental cleaning?